google/gapid/gapii/README.md

 # Graphics API Interceptor (GAPII)

-The Graphics API Interceptor is the GAPID component responsible for intercepting and capturing all commands issued by an application to the graphics driver.
+The Graphics API Interceptor is the AGI component responsible for intercepting and capturing all commands issued by an application to the graphics driver.

 GAPII can be packaged as a dynamically-loaded library (`.so`, `.dll`) or as an archive linked into the application at build time (`.a`, `.lib`).